joshprk/agentrec/README.md

 Afterwards, one can finetune the model by using `finetune.py`.
 After finetuning, it is possible to try out the agent recommendation system by using `test.py`.

-## Advantages

-Traditional classification methods must be re-trained if more classes, or agents, are added or removed over time.
-Furthermore, other classification methods can be extremely slow.
-This method solves these problems and more.
-Below are some of the benefits of using this implementation of agent
-recommendation:

-- **Adaptive.** Theoretically, removing or adding agents does not change the classification of the existing ones as the prompt encodings are still calculated in the same way.
-You will not need to re-train from scratch if you add a new agent.
-Furthermore, there are emergent properties that allow some correct classification of agents that were not necessary trained with to begin with.
-- **Fast.** SBERT is a Siamese architecture which encodes the prompts before comparison.
-Even if you do not cache the embeddings, a set of 1,000 prompts can take only 5 seconds to fully encode into embeddings.
-Classifying a single prompt generally takes less than 0.01 milliseconds.
-- **Interpretable.** Prompts that belong to the same agent have embeddings which cluster together as near neighbors.
-The embeddings themselves can be interpreted as encoding semantic characteristics which are relevant to recommending an agent.
-- **Controllable.** Using reinforcement learning techniques such as RLHF, it is possible to set specific metrics for the recommender to align to such as human values.

 ## References